Spain's top banks to provide bulk of 8-billion-euro loan to regions

-MADRID Spain's Santander (SAN.MC), BBVA (BBVA.MC) and La Caixa (CABK.MC) will contribute the lion's share of the syndicated-loan component of Spain's regional rescue fund, banking sources close to the negotiations said on Wednesday.
+MADRID Spain's Santander, BBVA and La Caixa will contribute the lion's share of the syndicated-loan component of Spain's regional rescue fund, banking sources close to the negotiations said on Wednesday.

-The three banks will each bring up to 2 billion euros to the 8-billion-euro loan which makes up just under half of Spain's 18-billion-euro regional liquidity mechanism aimed at easing financing conditions for the cash-strapped regions.
+The three banks will each bring up to 2 billion euros (1.6 billion pounds) to the 8-billion-euro loan which makes up just under half of Spain's 18-billion-euro regional liquidity mechanism aimed at easing financing conditions for the cash-strapped regions.

 "Santander, BBVA, Caixabank will have around the same share, around 2 billion euros or a little bit less than that," said one of the sources on condition of anonymity.

-Banco Sabadell (SABE.MC) and the nationalized lender Bankia (BKIA.MC) will together contribute up to 2 billion euros to the syndicated loan.
+Banco Sabadell and the nationalised lender Bankia will together contribute up to 2 billion euros to the syndicated loan.

 The banks participating in the syndicated loan will receive treasury bonds as a guarantee, said the same source.